Desbloqueie Recursos Exclusivos

 the universe gets hotter and hotter,

-o universo fica mais e mais quente,
+o universo fica cada vez mais quente,

 denser and denser, and simpler and simpler.